calaldees/blog/optimisations.md

         * Travelling is easier
         * If you are well nourished and exercise you will be more mobile and more resistant/recover from illness or physical injury quicker
 * Attitudes and Ethos
-    * Understand what is inside and outside of your sphere of influence
+    * Understand the things you can change, things you cant change and the wisdom to know the difference
     * Stop being angry at the world - [Your Addiction to Outrage is Ruining Your Life: The anger feels so good, but it’s insidious](https://medium.com/the-bad-influence/your-addiction-to-outrage-is-ruining-your-life-9effebdfeaca)
     * You will never have enough time
         * It will always be full, the question is, what do you prioritize